 Looking to create video news feeds in a way that caters to mobile viewers?

 Many customers have asked how they can recreate a Facebook-like video experience with embedded videos.
-To address this, IBM Cloud Video has developed a player SDK that includes autoplay and pre-buffering functionalities.
+To address this, IBM Watson Media has developed a player SDK that includes autoplay and pre-buffering functionalities.
 Due to the pre-buffering logic, video content starts with virtually no delay and will pause automatically when a user scrolls past it.
 Ultimately this gives viewers a quick, smooth video playback experience comparable with mainstream social networks, but created under your own brand.

 To achieve this, developers can use the SDKs to create an app, for Android or iOS, that will present large libraries of content in an easily scrollable, skimmable format for end users.